 - OTD Project (major work in advanced area of specialization)

 The Doctor of Occupational Therapy at UIC is considered a professional clinical doctorate degree program, not a graduate program.
 Applications for this program are processed through the Department of Occupational Therapy.
-For more information on the OTD program, admission requirements, and the application process, please consult the Department of Occupational Therapy website.
+For more information on the P-OTD program, admission requirements, and the application process, please consult the Department of Occupational Therapy website.